zcakg86/housing-map-app/README.md

 ![screenshot of the app](streamlit_app.png "App screenshot")
 ## Aims
-The primary aim is to provide develop python programming skills, utilising cloud platforms and spatial tools to develop novel ways to present housing market analysis, for the individual user.
+The primary aim is to provide develop my Python programming skills, utilizing cloud platforms and spatial tools to develop ways to present housing market analysis for interested individual users.
-* Look in to spatial representations: I want to try out h3index as a hierarchical grid spatial representation rather than coordinate representation, and how this might assist with implementing machine learning.
+* Look into spatial representations: I want to try out h3index as a hierarchical grid spatial representation rather than an xy-coordinate representation, and how this might assist with implementing machine learning.
-* Combine data on property listings, points of interest and transportation to assist with location choice.
+* Combine data on property listings, points of interest, and transportation to assist with location choice.
 * Explore retrieval augmented generation with foundation models to interact user queries with presented data.

 ## Next Steps
-* Allow AI chat response to interact with map.
+* Allow AI chat response to interact with the map.
-* Program and visualise more complex temporal and spatial analysis utilising historical sales data.
-Explore use of machine learning methods vs traditional statistical/econometric tbc.
+* Program and visualize more complex temporal and spatial analysis utilizing historical sales data.
+Explore the use of machine learning methods vs. traditional statistical/econometric methods.
-* Improve visualisation of relative prices in map.
+* Improve visualization of relative prices within the map.
-* Bring in transport network data for accessiblity considerations.
+* Bring in transport network data for accessibility considerations.
-* Call listings and POI APIs directly in app (currently the data app uses static data stored as csvs, and listings are out of date).
+* Call listings and POI APIs directly within the app (currently the data app uses static data stored as CSV files, and listings are out of date).
-* Build functionality of AI chat.
-Explore use of additional AI tools and contextual data to assist RAG agent.
+* Build on the functionality of the AI chat.
+Explore using additional AI tools and contextual data to assist the RAG agent.

 ## Data
 Residential Sales data: kingco_sales.csv\
 https://www.kaggle.com/datasets/andykrause/kingcountysales/data \
 Andy Krause\
-Data produced from King County Department of Assessments data.
+Data produced from data provided by the King County Department of Assessments.

-Residential Listings: webscraped Zillow listing data from RapidAPI sources\
+Residential Listings: Web scraped Zillow listing data from RapidAPI sources\
 https://rapidapi.com/apimaker/api/zillow-com1 \
 https://rapidapi.com/s.mahmoud97/api/zillow56